BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

         - Otherwise, it lets the packet through.
     - You load the eBPF program dynamically using tools like bpftool.

-#### 5. **Additional example to how network packet filter**:
+#### 5. **Additional example of how network packet filter**:
-I think i need some example code for easier imagination, same method which i used for better understand the issue.
+I think i need some example code for easier imagination, the same method which i used to better understand the issue.

 - **Install required for Debian-based system**:
 ```